Franc1sco/Franug-PRIVATE-PLUGINS/README.md

 * **Delete maps menu**: Allow to admins use a menu where all the maps in the server for delete it without go to the FTP server for delete it.
 This can be used with other plugin for download maps ingame.
 * **Zeph store raffle and zeph store winner team credits**.
 * **Redie redux**: with new features a fixes like give you noclip with the key G (DROP) and fixed bugs like footsteps sounds.
+* **DeathMatch arena for dead people**: A deathmatch arena for dead people for wait when you are dead.
+Included support for myjailbreak plugin, spawn protection, hud message when join people to the dm arena, multilanguage support, and full support.
+* **Loot spawner with multiple items for the map**: a plugin for get items from the map like Throwing Knives (Throwing Knives plugin without crashes and support included), store credits, and much more (I am listening requests of what items you want!).
+Screenshot: http://steamcommunity.com/sharedfiles/filedetails/?id=1109489069

 ### You can see my private plugins in my main community: http://cola-team.com/foro/index.php?/pages/